xendit/coding-exercises/Tooling/06. Code Coverage Tools/Readme.md

 });
 ```

 Your function coverage will still be only `33%` because you haven't covered the functions `b` or `c`.
+In order to improve your function coverage to `100%`, you will need to write another 2 tests to cover the missing functions.

 Function coverage is important because it tells us which functions are actually called in our code.
 If a function really isn't being called, it may be a sign that we're missing tests or it may be a sign of dead code that is not or cannot be called and therefore can be considered for removal.
 The author of the code can make the correct decision after analyzing the reason behind the missing coverage.